nwrocketman64/JKWWoodWorks-Django-Codebase/README.md

 * [Pagination](https://docs.djangoproject.com/en/4.1/topics/pagination/)

 # Change Log
+* 2.4.0 - Updated Django and other packages, Added Django Cleanup and Crispy Forms, clean code in model and templates. - 1/14/2025
 * 2.3.9 - Updated Django and a few other packages. - 8/6/2024
 * 2.3.8 - Updated Django and a few other packages. - 7/9/2024
 * 2.3.7 - Redo VENV, Updated Django. - 5/27/2024